Spontifixus/aurelia-playground/README.md

 # SignalR for ASP.NET Core 2.0 with Aurelia and Webpack

 Just today (September 15, 2017) Microsoft announced the [first alpha version of **SignalR for ASP.NET Core 2.0**][1].
 Now these are great news!
-So I immediately had to try this out with my favorite way of building web apps: The [Aurelia framework][2].
-And I can already say: It works like a charm.
-But lets start from the beginning.
+I immediately had to try this out with my favorite way of building web apps: The [Aurelia framework][2].
+I can already say: It works like a charm.
+But let me start from the beginning.

+> **TL;DR** As you might have guessed the "feature-signalr-core"-branch where this very README.md file is located contains the code I am going do develop in this article.
+So feel free to go ahead and directly and clone this branch instead of building it yourself!

 ## Setting up a simple application

 I used a skeleton I once created to have an easy starting point with Aurelia.
-Initially the skeleton was created using the Aurelia template coming with the the [ASP.NET Core SPA templates][4].
+Initially the skeleton was set up using the Aurelia template coming with the the [ASP.NET Core SPA templates][4] (`dotnet new aurelia`).
 I upgraded Bootstrap to the shiny new version 4 but that's basically all I changed.
-Feel free to use this template as a starting point for your projects!
+Feel free to use it as a starting point for your projects!

-For this tutorial I am going to use this skeleton as a baseline.
-So go ahead and clone [https://github.com/Spontifixus/aurelia-playground.git][3] to get started!
+For this project I am going to use this template as a baseline.
+Go ahead and clone [https://github.com/Spontifixus/aurelia-playground.git][3] to get started!

 ## SignalR on the server

-This section covers the server-side components needed to power out chat application.
+This section covers the server-side components needed to power the chat application.

 ### Installing the nuget package

-To install the new SignalR everything you need to to is to open a console and run
+To install the new SignalR, everything you need to do, is to open a console and run

 ````bash
 dotnet add package Microsoft.AspNetCore.SignalR --version 1.0.0-alpha1-final
 ````

-That installs the required packages and dependencies to enable your web service to facilitate the powers of SignalR.
+That installs all required packages and dependencies needed by SignalR.

 ### Creating a ChatHub

 The center of all SignalR activities are so called Hubs.
-Hubs handle connections, provide methods the clients can invoke and have the ability to send events to the clients.
-So we need to create a `ChatHub` that provides the functionality for our application: Providing a method to send a chat message and distribute that message as an event to connected clients.
+Hubs handle connections and provide methods the clients can invoke remotely.
+Of course hubs can send events to the clients, too!
+So we need to create a hub class, that can receive a chat message and distribute it among the clients.

 Let's create a folder named "SignalR" and add a file named "ChatHub.cs" to it: